LouisCramer/Ebank/README.md

 # Ebank
-Ecommerce project for utilizing Python and MySQL.
+Ecommerce project for utilizing Python [Django] and MySQL.